lucidvm/core/readme.md

 - **gateway**: The actual server, written in TypeScript.
 Handles communication with clients, the "game logic" of CollabVM, event routing, transcoding VNC to Guac, etc. Requires a monitor to do anything useful.

-- **webapp-legacy**: A fork of the archaic collab-vm-web-app with hacked-in support for LucidVM extensions.
-For the time being (since we're already building atop the CollabVM 1.2 protocol anyway), this is the "reference client".

 ### Libraries

 - **shared**: Code shared between other components of the project (such as event conduit abstractions and LEC event codebooks).